 The growth and recognition of project management training have changed significantly over the past few years, and these changes are expected to continue and expand.
 And with the rise of project management comes the need for a feasibility study.

-It can be thrilling to start a complex, large-scale project with a significant impact on your company.
+It can be thrilling to start a complex, large-scale project that will significantly impact your company.
 You are creating real change.
 Failure can be scary.
 This article will help you get started if you have never done a feasibility study on project management.

 What is a Feasibility Study?

-A feasibility study is a comprehensive evaluation of a proposed project that evaluates all factors critical to its success in order to assess its likelihood of success.
-Business success can be defined primarily in terms of ROI, which is the amount of profits that will be generated by the project.
+A feasibility study is a comprehensive evaluation of a proposed project that evaluates all factors critical to its success to assess its likelihood of success.
+Business success can be defined primarily in terms of ROI, the amount of profits the project will generate.

-A feasibility study evaluates a project's or system's practicality.
-As part of a feasibility study, the objective and rational analysis of a potential business or venture is conducted to determine its strengths and weaknesses, potential opportunities and threats, resources required to carry out, and ultimate success prospects.
-Two criteria should be considered when judging feasibility: the required cost and expected value.
+It evaluates a project's or system's practicality.
+It involves an objective and rational analysis of a potential business or venture to determine its strengths and weaknesses, potential opportunities and threats, resources required to carry it out, and ultimate success prospects.
+When judging feasibility, two criteria should be considered: the required cost and expected value.

-As the name implies, a feasibility analysis is used to determine the viability of an idea, such as ensuring a project is legally and technically feasible as well as economically justifiable.
-It tells us whether a project is worth the investment—in some cases, a project may not be doable.
+As the name implies, a feasibility analysis is used to determine the viability of an idea, such as ensuring a project is legally, technically feasible, and economically justifiable.
+It tells us whether a project is worth the investment—in some cases, it may not be doable.
 There can be many reasons for this, including requiring too many resources, which not only prevents those resources from performing other tasks but also may cost more than an organization would earn back by taking on a project that isn’t profitable.

 A well-designed study should offer a historical background of the business or project, such as a description of the product or service, accounting statements, details of operations and management, marketing research and policies, financial data, legal requirements, and tax obligations.
 Generally, such studies precede technical development and project implementation.